How Do Fraudsters Make Money? How Can You Prevent It?

 But How Does It Work?

-Device Driven Fraud uses computers, servers, mobile phones, and other devices to mimic genuine ad impressions and engagement.
+Device-driven fraud uses computers, servers, mobile phones, and other devices to mimic genuine ad impressions and engagement.
 In this type of fraud, bots are employed to imitate human users.
 They are programmed to take actions that simulate consumer behavior by clicking on ads, filling out forms, and downloading apps.
 Fraudsters perpetrating this type of fraud make money by sending traffic to publisher sites or devices and getting paid for the fake impressions, clicks, or installs.

-Content Driven Fraud involves the practice of creating fake websites and apps on which to sell ad space to advertisers who think their ads will appear on real websites.
+Content-driven fraud involves the practice of creating fake websites and apps on which to sell ad space to advertisers who think their ads will appear on real websites.
 The most common kind of content-driven fraud is the sale of ad space on fake sites, sometimes called “ghost sites” or “cashout sites,” which are websites with no actual content.
 Bots then visit the counterfeit websites to generate ad views and clicks, generating payments for the fraudsters based on web traffic.
 Spoof websites that look like well-known websites are also types of content-driven fraud.
-Fraudsters sell premium ad space on sites that appear to be legitimate high traffic sites, earning top dollar for the placement of ads that will never see real consumer traffic.
+Fraudsters sell premium ad space on sites that appear to be legitimate, high-traffic sites, earning top dollar for the placement of ads that will never see real consumer traffic.

 As soon as cybercriminals start generating traffic and getting paid for it, they can keep doing so indefinitely.
 The only restrictions for fraudsters are their technical limits, and the more money they make, the more they can put back into improving their hacking technology.